To create a room, you use the @dig command. The next time you are on the MOO, read the help on building. It's too long to repeat here.

 sit fishingnet

-You find yourself caught in a very comfortable position as you fall into the
+You find yourself caught in a very comfortable position as you fall into the fishing net.

 look